lmfit/lmfit-py/doc/model.rst

    :type data: ndarray-like
    :param params: parameters to use for fit.
    :type params: ``None`` (default) or Parameters
-   :param weights: weights to use fit.
+   :param weights: weights to use for residual calculation in fit.
    :type weights: ``None`` (default) or ndarray-like.
    :param method:  name of fitting method to use.
 See  :ref:`fit-methods-label` for details
    :type  method:  string (default ``leastsq``)